Baking With Blueberries

 Blueberrys is one of the few fruits that I buy out of season and that is shipped from abroad (the others are bananas and satsumas).
 Although UK blueberry production is apparantly on the increase, still much of it comes from abroad.
 Blueberries it seems have a long shelf life and are easily shipped from the country of origin,(and not flown) often from Chile.

 When our native raspberries and strawberries are in season I eat an abundance of them.
-In fact beacuase of thier health goving properties, maybe we should be eating moany more berries of all types.
-Certainly articles such as this one from the Telegrapgh suggest we should.
+In fact because of their health giving properties, maybe we should be eating many more berries of all types.

 Blueberry Cookies – A Real Treat